guedou/scapy-handson/trophies/new_protocol.md

 # Adding a new protocol

-This trophy shows you howto implement a new protocol into Scapy.
+This trophy shows you how to implement a new protocol into Scapy.

 ## Tasks